llama-bot/llama-bot-docs/docs/4-web-interface/2-setting-up.md

 ### Firebase

 1. [Create](https://console.firebase.google.com) a firebase project.
 Select one if you already have it.
-Using the same project usd by the bot is recommended.
+It must be the same project used by the discord bot.
 Make sure it is using the [blaze plan](https://firebase.google.com/pricing).
 2. Go to the `Firestore Database` tab and enable it.
 Usage of production mode is highly recommended.

 ### Local